What the study found

 - These average-case orders are smaller than the stated worst-case bounds.

-- The abstract says the result extends to random multivariate trigonometric polynomials.
+- The paper also extends the result to random multivariate trigonometric polynomials.

 Disclosure